CurtisNewbie/spring-notes/aop-notes.md

                         else {
                             // Per target or per this.
                             if (this.beanFactory.isSingleton(beanName)) {
-                                throw new IllegalArgumentException("Bean with name '" + beanName +
+                                throw new IllegalArgumentException("Bean with name '" +
+                                        beanName +
-                                        "' is a singleton, but aspect instantiation model is not singleton");
+                                        "' is a singleton, but aspect instantiation model is" + " not singleton");
                             }
                             MetadataAwareAspectInstanceFactory factory =
                                     new PrototypeAspectInstanceFactory(this.beanFactory, beanName);